Yangsou/erp-website-nextjs/README.md

 ## Deployment

 This project is optimized for deployment on Vercel, but can be deployed to any platform that supports Next.js applications.

 ## Contact

-For questions about this project or AI+DI Company, please visit our website or contact us through the provided channels.
+For questions about this project or Ai+Di Company, please visit our website or contact us through the provided channels.